-Figure 62 Advanced
+Figure 53 Advanced

-Table 37 Wireless LAN: Advanced
+Table 32 Wireless LAN: Advanced

-LABEL DESCRIPTION Wireless Advance ed Setup RTS/CTS Threshold Enter a value between 0 and 2432.
-If you select the Enable 802.11g+ mode checkbox, this field is grayed out and the ZyXEL Device uses 4096 automatically.
-Fragmentation Threshold It is the maximum data fragment size that can be sent.
+LABEL DESCRIPTION Wireless Advance Wireless Advanced Setup RTS/CTS Threshold Enter a value between 0 and 2432.
+Fragmentation Threshold This is the maximum data fragment size that can be sent.
 Enter a value between 256 and 2432.
-If you select the Enable 802.11g+ mode checkbox, this field is grayed out and the ZyXEL Device uses 4096 automatically.
 Output Power Set the output power of the ZyXEL Device in this field.
 This control changes the strength of the ZyXEL Device's antenna gain or transmission power.
 Antenna gain is the increase in coverage.
 Higher antenna gain improves the range of the signal for better communications.
 If there is a high density of APs within an area, decrease the output power of the ZyXEL Device to reduce interference with other APs.
-The options are Maximum , Middle and Minimum .
+The options are Maximum, Middle and Minimum.
 Preamble Select Long preamble if you are unsure what preamble mode the wireless adapters support, and to provide more reliable communications in busy wireless networks.
 Select Short preamble if you are sure the wireless adapters support it, and to provide more efficient communications.
 Select Dynamic to have the ZyXEL Device automatically use short preamble when wireless adapters support it, otherwise the ZyXEL Device uses long preamble.

-Table 37 Wireless LAN: Advanced

-LABEL DESCRIPTION 802.11 Mode Select 802.11b Only to allow only IEEE 802.11b compliant WLAN devices to associate with the ZyXEL Device.
+802.11 Mode Select 802.11b Only to allow only IEEE 802.11b compliant WLAN devices to associate with the ZyXEL Device.
 Select 802.11g Only to allow only IEEE 802.11g compliant WLAN devices to associate with the ZyXEL Device.
 Select Mixed to allow either IEEE802.11b or IEEE802.11g compliant WLAN devices to associate with the ZyXEL Device.
 The transmission rate of your ZyXEL Device might be reduced.

-Enable 802.11g+ mode Select the Enable 802.11g+ mode checkbox to allow any ZyXEL WLAN devices that support this feature to associate with the ZyXEL Device at higher transmission speeds.
-This permits the ZyXEL Device to transmit at a higher speed than the 802.11g Only mode.
-Max.
+Table 32 Wireless LAN: Advanced

+LABEL DESCRIPTION Max.
 Frame Burst Enable Maximum Frame Burst to help eliminate collisions in mixed-mode networks (networks with both IEEE 802.11g and IEEE 802.11b traffic) and enhance the performance of both pure IEEE 802.11g and mixed IEEE 802.11b/g networks.
 Maximum Frame Burst sets the maximum time, in micro-seconds, that the ZZyXEL Device transmits IEEE 802.11g wireless traffic only.
 Type the maximum frame burst between 0 and 1800 (650, 1000 or 1800 recommended).
 Enter 0 to disable this feature.
 Back Click Back to return to the previous screen.
-Apply Click Apply to save your changes back to the ZyXEL Device.
+Apply Click Apply to save your changes to the ZyXEL Device.
 Cancel Click Cancel to reload the previous configuration for this screen.

-7.5 OTIST
+6.5 OTIST